abendrothj/Doppel/README.md

 Traditional vulnerability scanners (like OWASP ZAP) struggle with **logic flaws**.
 They don't understand that User A *shouldn't* be able to see User B's data if the server returns a `200 OK`.

-**BOLA-Fuzz** solves this by understanding your API's "ownership" context.
+**Doppel** solves this by understanding your API's "ownership" context.
 It takes two valid user sessions and attempts to cross-pollinate their requests.

 ## ✨ Key Features